 POL 214 Political Parties, Interest Groups

 POL 220 The American Presidency

-Select any four POL (or GOV) courses (one course must be at the 300-level or higher)
+Select any four POL (or GOV) courses, at least one course must be at the 300-level or higher.

 Please Note: Only 6 credits of the Public Affairs Internships (POL 406, 407, and POL 408) may be used towards the Political Science Minor.